iocat/cs431/Udacity/Object Orientation.md

 SWE Approach model software systems as a group of interacting objects.

 ### OO Analysis
-Rumbaugh divides OOAnalysis into 3 aspects as part of the OMT (Object Modeling Technique)
+James E. Rumbaugh divides OOAnalysis into 3 aspects as part of the OMT (Object Modeling Technique)
 - Data: Object model
 - Functions: Functional Model
 - Control: Dynamic model of the System.
 Shows what state the system go through using state machine.
 Show how the system evolves.

-Jacobson + Booch -> Unified Modeling Language extends OMT.
+Then later, Jacobson and Booch invented Unified Modeling Language extends OMT.

 How to OO Analysis:

-**We went from Functional Oriented => Data Oriented.**
+**We go from Functional Oriented => Data Oriented.**

 Idea: Focus on real world object.
 1. Obtain/prepare textual description of problem.